indigo423/blog.no42.org/content/article/k8s-dev-environment/index.md

 I want to deploy web services with HTTP and TLS.
 I'm using [Traefik](https://doc.traefik.io/traefik/) with [Let's Encrypt](https://letsencrypt.org) in my docker-compose stacks.
 I've described this use case [here](/article/docker-traefik-letsencrypt/).
-Having the same in my k8s playground would be nice, and it wasn't hard to figure it out.
+Having the same in my k8s playground would be nice.

-Getting Let's Encrypt certificates, I use TLS challenges.
+To get Let's Encrypt certificates, I've used the TLS challenge.
-To get traffic into my network, I use HTTP/HTTPs port forwarding to the load balancer IP assigned to my Traefik service.
+The traffic comes into my network with a simple port forwarding for HTTP/HTTPs to the assigned ingress service IP from my Traefik deployment.
-I've stored the certificates in volume, that way I can reuse them and don't have to recreate them all the time.
+I've stored the certificates in volume, that way I can reuse them and don't have to recreate them all the time when pods restart.
-It helped me to have two certificate resolvers, one is called `le-staging` and the other one is called just `le`.
+It was very helpful having two certificate resolvers, one I've called `le-staging` and the other one `le`.
-I can use the `le-staging` resolver to get things working without worrying to hit the Let's Encrypt rate limiting.
+I can use the `le-staging` resolver for troubleshooting and first trials, without worrying to hit the Let's Encrypt rate limits.

 The default TLS options are here to get a better [SSL Labs](https://www.ssllabs.com/9) rating.